astrochoupe/acquisition-delay/README.md

 1,[02:47:20.907],63.000,0.0000
 ```

-An example file is given in the src/main/config folder.
+Example files are given in the src/main/config folder.

 # Usage